Anushwar/attendance/README.md

 DBMS project by [Anushwar Sharma](https://github.com/Anushwar) and [Jeevan Surendran](https://github.com/jeevansurendran)

-## Things to do before starting:
+## How to get started:
-- In the "attendance-backend" folder create a ".env" file including sql details and the service account details for all the users (i.e Admin, Teacher and Student).
+- In the "attendance-backend" folder create a ".env" file to store all the environment variables which includes sql details and service account details for all the users (i.e Admin, Teacher and Student).
 - Mention the port number.
 - Install [Yarn](https://yarnpkg.com/).
 ## Installation: